David Milwyn Duggan: Early life

 David Duggan was born in Builth, Wales May 5, 1879.
 In 1893 he entered the dry goods business, in which he remained until leaving Wales.
 In 1902 he married Marian Price, and went on to have four children with her.

 Duggan immigrated to Canada in 1905 to farm near Nanton, Alberta.
 He and his brother Joseph J. moved to Edmonton in 1912 and founded Duggan Investments, Ltd., a firm handling bonds and investments.
 (Joseph served as Edmonton city councillor 1924 to 1925.)

 Municipal politics

-Duggan ran for mayor in the 1920 Edmonton election when, despite lacking any previous experience, he defeated incumbent Joseph Clarke.
-Clarke had become unpopular with the city's Board of Trade and both of its newspapers owing to what they perceived as anti-business policies, and these groups supported Duggan aggressively.
+Duggan ran for mayor in the 1920 Edmonton election.
+Despite lacking any previous political experience, he defeated incumbent Joseph Clarke.
+Clarke was unpopular with the city's Board of Trade and its two largest newspapers owing to what they perceived as anti-business policies.
+They supported Duggan.

 During Duggan's mayoralty, Alberta's first radio station, CJCA, began operations, and Duggan himself concluded its inaugural broadcast by boasting "Edmonton leads the way in all Alberta.
 Calgary and others follow.
 That is all.
 Goodnight."

-He was re-elected in 1921 and 1922, but did not seek re-election after his last term expired.
+He was re-elected in 1921 and 1922, but did not seek re-election in 1923.